 For NVIDIA GPU:

-- Right-click on the Desktop and select NVIDIA Control Center.
+- Right-click on the Desktop, and select NVIDIA Control Center.

-- Go to Manage 3D Settings and select Program Settings.
+- Go to Manage 3D Settings, and select Program Settings.

-- Now add videoeditor.exe manually and then select “High-Performance NVIDIA GPU” as the preferred option.
+- Add videoeditor.exe manually and select High-Performance NVIDIA GPU as the preferred option.

-- Click OK to save the changes and close the Control center.
+- Click OK to save the changes, and close the Control center.